NaWaCC/nawacc.github.io/index.md

 ### Upcoming events

+* **December 5-11, 2018**: Giulia Sabbadini from the Graduate Institute of International and Development Studies (IHEID) will visit the Kiel IfW.

 * **October 16-November 31, 2018**: Léa Marchal will visit the French Institute for Demographic Studies (INED)

-* **October 11-12, 2018**: Léa Marchal will present at the [QICSS International Conference 2018](https://www.ciqss.org/en/qicss-international-conference-2018) on *Immigration's Impact, Immigrant's outcomes: New Results Using Business and Social Data* a paper titled "Immigrants and firm export performance across destinations".

 ### Past events

+* **October 11-12, 2018**: Léa Marchal presented at the [QICSS International Conference 2018](https://www.ciqss.org/en/qicss-international-conference-2018) on *Immigration's Impact, Immigrant's outcomes: New Results Using Business and Social Data* a paper titled "Immigrants and firm export performance across destinations".

 * **September 21, 2018**: Ding Xuan Ng from Johns Hopkins University presented a paper titled "Technological Unemployment and Occupational Mobility" at the Kiel IfW